Skip to main content

 In March 2025, the UK government published the guidance on community funding for transmission infrastructure, setting out eligible infrastructure and key principles underpinning this new form of funding.

 The initiative is a new model of community benefit funding, which differs from the voluntary contributions traditionally provided by renewable energy developers.
-As a regulated electricity transmission business, SP Energy Networks' activities are overseen by Ofgem, the UK’s energy regulator, to ensure all spending is fair, efficient, and delivers measurable value for electricity consumers and local communities.
+As a regulated electricity transmission business, SP Energy Networks' (SPEN) activities are overseen by Ofgem, the UK’s energy regulator, to ensure all spending is fair, efficient, and delivers measurable value for electricity consumers and local communities.

 What are Community Benefits?

-Community benefits in the context of network infrastructure mean extra ways for local communities to benefit from having a new electricity infrastructure project in their area.
 These benefits are an additional mechanism that is separate from the usual planning process.
 They help enhance the local economy, society, and environment to leave a positive legacy.

 What's Available